shopsys/monorepo-tools/README.md

 # Shopsys Framework
-Shopsys Framework is a **scalable e-commerce framework** for fast-growing e-commerce sites created and maintained by in-house developers or outsourcing agencies.

-Our product provides the tools and know-how **to help save thousands of developer man-hours** in the short and long-term growth of e-merchants and their websites.

-A typical project using our framework is a **B2B or B2C site with a yearly revenue ranging from €5M to €100M, thousands of orders and hundreds of thousands of pageviews each day**.
+Shopsys Framework is a **fully functional ecommerce platform for businesses transitioning into tech-companies with their own software development team**.
+It contains the most common B2C and B2B features for online stores, and its infrastructure is prepared for high scalability.

+Shopsys Framework is **the fruit of our 15 years of experience in creating custom-made online stores and it’s dedicated to best in-house devs teams who work with online stores with tens of millions of Euros of turnover per year**.

+Our platform’s **architecture is modern and corresponds to the latest trends in the production of software for leading ecommerce solutions**.
+Deployment and scaling of our system are comfortable thanks to the use of the containerization and orchestration concepts (**Docker, Kubernetes**).
+The platform is based on one of the best PHP frameworks on the market - **Symfony**.

 ## Shopsys Framework Infrastructure
 ![Shopsys Framework Infrastructure](./docs/img/shopsys-framework-infrastructure.png 'Shopsys Framework Infrastructure')